Blueprints-org/blueprints/README.md

 ## Quick Reference to Blueprint's Objects

-This table serves as a quick navigator to the key elements of the code within Blueprints, offering immediate links to its equations, tables, and figures for streamlined access and reference.
+This table serves as a quick navigator to the key elements of the code within Blueprints, offering immediate links to its formulas, tables, and figures for streamlined access and reference.

 | Document                   | Description                                                                                 |                            Formulas                             |                            Tables                            |                            Figures                             |